 In a world once dominated by competitive, syndicated radio programming, podcasts allow for niche communities to thrive.
 Free and easy access for listeners and low barriers to entry for podcasters make this medium one of the most appealing digital channels for businesses and audiences alike.

 On the shoulders of podcasts are voice devices like Amazon Alexa and Google Home.
 As Backlinko says, voice search isn’t the next big thing: it’s already here.
-Voice technology is rapidly advancing, and consumers and businesses alike are preparing for a world where voice assistants are installed in products like appliances, televisions, and cars.
+Voice technology is rapidly advancing, and both consumers and businesses are preparing for a world where voice assistants are installed in products like appliances, televisions, and cars.

-Marketers will have to not only consider the ongoing changes with optimizing their sites for search via screens but for voice search as well.
+Marketers must not only consider the ongoing changes with optimizing their sites for search via screens but for voice search as well.
 It’s estimated that by 2020, 50% of all searches will be voice searches.
-Complicating the future of SEO, voice search is a definite game-changer that marketers everywhere should be thinking about.
+Complicating the future of SEO, voice search is a definite game-changer that marketers everywhere need to think about.

 And let’s not forget about the undeniable power of social media.
 The Instagram Influencer has more clout than the traditional celebrity, as 6 in 10 teens follow advice from influencers rather than famous stars.
 Facebook alone has 2 billion monthly active users—that’s more than a quarter of the human population.
 And despite the hot water Facebook has been in over the past few years, it’s still arguably the most powerful social network in the world–and the primary marketing channel for thousands of companies and businesses.

 You probably have questions about how to leverage these digital channels in your business.
 Should you start a podcast?
 Are you spending enough (or too much) on Facebook Ads?
 How do you leverage communication channels and find your people?
 How can you make a real impact on your audience like that first KDKA broadcast?
 We’ve got a crew of people to help you find the answers.
 Enter JumpCon.

 Leveraging New Digital Channels for Greater Impact